ckkashyap/tinylisp-sdl3/README.md

 terminal will show a REPL after a list of available commands.

 ```
-Lisp REPL ready.
-Type Lisp expressions or press Ctrl+C to quit.
+Type Lisp expressions or '(quit)' to quit.
-You can also use the SDL3 window for graphics.

 >
 ```